Noma Noha Akugue

 Noma Noha Akugue (born 2 December 2003) is a German professional tennis player.

-Noha Akugue has a career-high WTA singles ranking of world No. 142, achieved in July 2023, and a best doubles ranking of No. 169, reached in April 2025.
+Noha Akugue has a career-high WTA singles ranking of world No. 124, achieved on 14 September 2026, and a best doubles ranking of No. 169, reached on 7 April 2025.

 Career

 2021–2022: WTA Tour debut

 She made her WTA Tour main-draw debut at the 2021 Porsche Tennis Grand Prix in Stuttgart, partnering Julia Middendorf in the doubles competition.

 2023: Maiden WTA Tour final

 In singles, she made her WTA Tour main-draw debut as a wildcard player at the 2023 Hamburg European Open and reached the final by winning her first four matches on the WTA Tour, defeating Laura Pigossi, Storm Hunter, Martina Trevisan and Diana Shnaider en route.
 In the final, she lost to Arantxa Rus in two sets.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.